CGudapati/cgudapati.github.io/_posts/2019-08-29-Supervised-Learning-Gradient_descent.markdown

 Let us try to use the above framework for **Gradient Descent**.

-**Step 0:** Let us choose $x^{0} = \mathbf{0}​$ (an all 0 vector)  as the first guess
+**Step 0:** Let us choose $x^{0} = \mathbf{0}$ (an all 0 vector)  as the first guess

 **Step 1:** For the directional derivative, $\delta f(x^{k}, s^{k})$ to be strictly less than 0, we can choose $s^{k} = -\nabla f(x^{k})$.
 For first iteration, it would be $ s^{0} = -\nabla f(x^{0})$ and    $\delta f(x^{k}, s^{k}) = \nabla f(x^{0})^{T}(-\nabla f(x^{0})) = -||\nabla f(x^{0})||^{2} < 0$

 **Step 2:** Now we know that if we go in the direction of negative gradient, we can reduce the value of the objective function.
 But how much should be advance?
 Too little, we might not get to the optimal solution fast enough.
 Too much, we might overplay our hands and miss the optimum.
 So, we need to find the best possible step length, which as you have guessed it sets up another optimization problem and it is called Line Search.
 Though this is just a 1-dimensional optimization problem, depending on the method we choose to optimize we might have to do a lot extra calculations like say objective function evaluations.
 Can we get the convergence for free?
 The answer is **Yes**, but under some specific conditions -- namely the gradient of $P(x)$ is Lipschitz continuous.
 [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/Courses/540-W18/L4.pdf) at UBC explains it much better than I can do.
 And luckily, P(x)'s gradient is Lipschitz continuous.
 So what does this mean for the gradient descent?
-It means that we have a guarantee for convergence when the step size is constant $\alpha_{k} = \frac{1}{L}$ where $L$ is the Lipschitz's constant (largest Eigen value of the Hessian of $P'(x)$ for all values of $x​$  also, not very important for the implementation).
+It means that we have a guarantee for convergence when the step size is constant $\alpha_{k} = \frac{1}{L}$ where $L$ is the Lipschitz's constant (largest Eigen value of the Hessian of $P'(x)$ for all values of $x$  also, not very important for the implementation).
 Now, we are getting the exact amount to move for a guaranteed decrease in objective function value.

 **Step 3**:      $$x^{k+1} \gets x^{k} -\alpha_{k}\nabla f(x^{k})$$